Riverview Hospital (Coquitlam): BC Housing: A Vision for Renewing Riverview

 In 2015, BC Housing published "A Vision for Renewing Riverview", an initiative for developing the Riverview lands into a provincially administered municipality including housing for the mentally ill and for Indigenous housing.
 As of 2019, the BC government has not acted upon this initiative.

 Impact of closure

-The 1990 "Mental Health Initiative" stated that the provincial government would invest $26 million in additional funding over the following ten years.
-But only the first payment was initiated, and in 1992, the second payment was eighteen months overdue.
+The 1990 Mental Health Initiative stated that the provincial government would invest $26 million in additional funding over ten years.
+Only the first payment was made on schedule; by 1992, the second payment was eighteen months overdue.